howeyc/ledger/ledger/book/src/Web_Portfolio.md

 # Portfolio

-The web service included in `ledger` allows tracking a porfolio of various holdings.
+The web service included in `ledger` allows tracking a portfolio of various holdings.
 Currently stocks, mutual funds, and crypto currencies are supported.

 Basically, you just create a portfolio configuration file where you match your